 • Sift the flour and salt into a large mixing bowl.
 Make a well in the center of the flour and break the eggs into it.
 Then begin whisking the eggs, incorporating any bits of flour from around the edge of the bowl as you do so.

 • Next, gradually add small quantities of the milk and water mixture, still whisking.
-When all the liquid has been added, use a rubber spatula to scrape any elusive bits of flour from around the edge into the center, then whisk once more until the batter is smooth, with the consistency of thin cream.
+When all the liquid has been added, use a rubber spatula to scrape any bits of flour from around the edge into the center, then whisk once more until the batter is smooth, with the consistency of thin cream.

-• Now, get the pan really hot, then turn the heat down to medium and, to start with, do a test pancake to see if you’re using the correct amount of batter.
+• Now, get the pan really hot; then turn the heat down to medium and, to start with, do a test pancake to see if you’re using the correct amount of batter.
 These little crêpes should be thinner than the basic pancakes, so when you’re making them, use ½ tbsp of batter at a time in a 18cm/7in pan.
 It’s also helpful if you spoon the batter into a ladle so it can be poured into the hot pan in one go.
 You can lift the edge with a palette knife to see if it’s tinged gold as it should be.
 Flip the pancake over with a pan slice or palette knife - the other side will need a few seconds only - then simply slide it out of the pan onto a plate.
-If the pancakes look a little bit ragged in the pan, no matter because they are going to be folded anyway.
+If the pancakes look a little bit ragged in the pan, this doesn't matter because they are going to be folded anyway.

 You should end up with 15-16 crêpes.